arkrow/PyMusicLooper/README.md

 Features:

 - Find loop points within any audio file (if they exist).
-- Supports a large set of different audio formats, including all the popular ones through ffmpeg (MP3, OGG, M4A, FLAC, WAV, etc).
+- Supports loading the most common audio formats (MP3, OGG, FLAC, WAV), with additional codec support available through ffmpeg (if installed).
 - Play the audio file endlessly and seamlessly with the best discovered loop.
 - Export to intro/loop/outro sections for editing or seamless playback within any music player that supports [gapless playback](https://en.wikipedia.org/wiki/Gapless_playback).
-- Export loop points in samples to a text file (e.g. for use in creating custom themes with seamlessly looping audio).
+- Export loop points in samples directly to the terminal or to a text file (e.g. for use in creating custom themes with seamlessly looping audio).
 - Export the loop points as metadata tags to a copy of the input audio file(s), for use with game engines, etc.

 ## Pre-requisites